Demographics of Montserrat: Life expectancy

-Only in Montserrat life expectancy for men is higher than for women.
+Montserrat is the only country or dependency where the life expectancy for men is higher than for women.
 The difference is 1.8 years.

 Ethnic groups

 The vast majority of the population of Montserrat are of African descent (92.4% at the 2001 census) or mixed (2.9%).
 There is also a European origin minority (3.0%; mostly descendants of Irish indentured servants or British colonists), East Indians (1.0%) groups.

 Out of 403 Amerindians at the 1980 census only 3 persons were left in 2001.